When are classes offered?

 If I make appropriate progress, when can I anticipate finishing?

-The program is a 3-year sequence of courses; the program can be finished in 3 years assuming all prerequistes, core coursework, and the dissertation have been successfully completed.
+The program is a 3-year sequence of courses; the program can be finished in 3 years assuming all core coursework, EDLS 690, and the dissertation have been successfully completed.

-How many hours are required to complete the EdD degree?
+How many courses are required to complete the EdD degree?

 Is there a comprehensive exam?